alexdwagner/alexdwagner.github.io/index.md

 ---

 *I currently have bandwidth for new opportunities.
-Give me a shout below via the 'say hi to Alex' link in the footer.*
+Give me a shout below.
+I'd love to chat about how I can help you build something.*